eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 !!! caution
     Never attempt to modify the junction logic within a ***.net.xml*** file manually as there are subtle inter-dependencies with other data structures in the network.
 Nevertheless, it may be useful to [look into the .net.xml to understand right-of-way](../Networks/SUMO_Road_Networks.md#requests)

+## Fringe

+For route generation it may be relevant to know whether a particular junction or edge is at boundary of a network where other roads (that exist in the real world) were cut off.
+This can specified using the 'fringe' attrribute:

+- default: this junction is not part of the fringe
+- outer: this junction is connected to additional edges in the real world.
+It is part of the outer boundary of the network
+- inner: this junction is connected to additional edges in the real world.
+It lies within the network but other roads (i.e. with a lower road class) were removed from the simulation

+The fringe attribut can be determined automatically for the outer fringe based on the pareto frontier by setting netconvert option **--fringe.guess**.
+It is also set automatically by [netgenerate](netgenerate.md) when option **--attach-length** is used.
+Editing the attribute in [netedit](netedit.md) is also supported.

+The 'fringe' attribute is used by [randomTrips.py](Tools/Trip.md#randomtripspy) when setting option --fringe-junctions.

 ## Joining Nodes